x-m-el/ember-data-table/README.md

         `@attributeToSortParams`.
-      - `hasCustomHeader` :: whether this column has a custom header or not (meaning it should be rendered through the `:data-header` named block)
+      - `hasCustomHeader` :: whether this column has a custom header or not (meaning it should be rendered through the `:data-header` named block).
       - `isCustom` :: whether the field rendering should be custom or not (meaning data cells should be rendered through `:data-cell`).
-      - `isCustomComponent` :: Whether the field rendering should use the `customComponent` to render.
+      - `customFieldComponent` :: Available if the field rendering should use this custom component for rendering.
-      - `customComponent` :: Available if the field rendering should use this custom component for rendering.
+      - `customHeaderComponent` :: Available if the column header should use this custom component for rendering.
     - `dataHeadersInfo` :: information for the data headers.
 Supplied to `:data-headers` named block.
     - `ThSortable` :: Contextual component.
 When calling this component